 For the Church Age Believer, the Holy of Holies represents the Adult Spiritual Life while the Holy Place represents Spiritual Childhood.
 Spiritual Childhood is characterized by:

-Grace is God's unmerited favor on us undeserving sinners.
+Grace is the free gift of God.
+It has also been called God's unmerited favor on us undeserving sinners.
 Spiritual Adulthood is characterized by the fruit of the Spirit (Galatians 5:22), maximum production and love.
-The Holy of Holies represented both the love relationship with the Godhead and bearing fruit.
+The Holy of Holies represented both the Love relationship with the Godhead, Impersonal Love for all mankind, and bearing fruit.
 Aaron's rod that was kept in the Ark of the Covenant had budded, blossomed, and bore fruit (e.g. almonds).
 This rod was kept in the Ark as a symbol of divinely ordained authority and fruit bearing (grace production).

 Because whom He has foreknown, He has also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren (Romans 8:29)